Skip to Main Content

 St. Louis's drinking culture has spent the better part of a decade sorting itself into tiers.
 The brewery tap-room wave, well represented by operations like 2nd Shift Brewing and 4 Hands Brewing Company, absorbed one kind of audience.
 A separate, smaller cohort of cocktail-forward rooms has been building something different: programs rooted in technique, sourcing, and the kind of deliberate menu architecture that treats a drink list the way a serious kitchen treats its tasting menu.
 Yellowbelly, at 4659 Lindell Blvd in the Midtown stretch between the Central West End and Grand Center, belongs to that second category.

 Lindell Boulevard carries a particular weight in St. Louis.
-The corridor runs through a neighborhood that has quietly accumulated cultural density over the past two decades, with arts institutions, independent hospitality, and residential renovation layering on leading of one another.
+The corridor runs through a neighborhood that has quietly accumulated cultural density over the past two decades, with arts institutions, independent hospitality, and residential renovation layering on top of one another.
 A bar at this address inherits that context whether it wants to or not, and the most successful rooms on this strip have tended to be the ones that acknowledge the neighborhood's seriousness rather than decorating around it.

 The Cocktail Programme as Editorial Subject

-Across American cities, the most instructive divide in cocktail culture right now is not between craft and commercial — that argument is largely settled — but between bars that express a coherent point of view through their drink list and bars that curate a collection of well-made standards.
+Across American cities, the most instructive divide in cocktail culture right now is not between craft and commercial, that argument is largely settled, but between bars that express a coherent point of view through their drink list and bars that curate a collection of well-made standards.
 The former category demands more from a drinker and more from the room itself.
 Kumiko in Chicago has organized its entire identity around Japanese spirits and a particular philosophy of subtlety.
 Jewel of the South in New Orleans anchors to historical American cocktail tradition as its editorial spine.
 Julep in Houston has made Southern drinking culture a sustained argument rather than an aesthetic reference.

 Yellowbelly operates in this same register of bars with a discernible perspective rather than a neutral menu.
 In a city where the cocktail conversation has historically been quieter than in Chicago or New Orleans, a room that commits to a specific creative direction functions as a signal to the broader market about what St. Louis drinking can be.
 That signal has value beyond the individual glass.